-Element A.1 Certificates should be documents incorporal Prospectus is brought of the European Econ the Base Prospectus persons who have ta misleading, inaccurat be read as an introduction to the Base Prospectus.
-Any decision to invest in the be based on a consideration of the Base Prospectus as a whole, including any ated by reference.
-Where a claim relating to the information contained in this Base at before a court, the plaintiff may, under the national legislation of Member States anomic Area where the claim is brought, be required to bear the costs of translating as before the legal proceedings are initiated.
-Civil liability attaches only to those abled the summary, including any translation thereof, but only if the summary is the or inconsistent when read together with the other parts of this Base Prospectus or when read together with the other parts of this Base Prospectus, key information in A.2 order to aid investors Consent by the Issuer to the use of the Base Prospectus for subsequent resale or final placement by financial intermediaries during the offer period indicated and the conditions attached to such consent.
-Any financial intermediary is entitled, within the limitations of the selling restrictions applicable pursuant to this Base Prospectus, to use this Base Prospectus (as supplemented as the relevant time, if applicable) during the term of validity of this Base Prospectus for purposes of a public offer of Certificates in The Netherlands. (each such financial intermediary, an "Authorised Offeror").
+Element A.1 This summary must be read as an introduction to the Base Prospectus.
+Any decision to invest in the Certificates should be based on a consideration of the Base Prospectus as a whole, including any documents incorporated by reference.
+Where a claim relating to the information contained in this Base Prospectus is brought before a court, the plaintiff may, under the national legislation of Member States of the European Economic Area where the claim is brought, be required to bear the costs of translating the Base Prospectus before the legal proceedings are initiated.
+Civil liability attaches only to those persons who have tabled the summary, including any translation thereof, but only if the summary is misleading, inaccurate or inconsistent when read together with the other parts of this Base Prospectus or it does not provide, when read together with the other parts of this Base Prospectus, key information in order to aid investors when considering whether to invest in the Certificates.
+A.2 Consent by the Issuer to the use of the Base Prospectus for subsequent resale or final placement by financial intermediaries during the offer period indicated and the conditions attached to such consent.
+Any financial intermediary is entitled, within the limitations of the selling restrictions applicable pursuant to this Base Prospectus, to use this Base Prospectus (as supplemented as the relevant time, if applicable) during the term of validity of this Base Prospectus for purposes of a public offer of Certificates in The Netherlands. (each such financial intermediary, an " Authorised Offeror ").
 The Base Prospectus may only be delivered to potential investors together with all supplements published before such delivery.
 Any supplement to the Base Prospectus is available for viewing in electronic form on the Issuer's website (www.ingmarkets.com).
 When using the Base Prospectus, each relevant Authorised Offeror must ensure that it complies with all applicable laws and regulations in force in the respective jurisdictions.
 In the event of an offer being made by an Authorised Offeror, the Authorised Offeror shall provide information to investors on the terms and conditions of the Certificates at the time of that offer.